computerguided/FCM/FCM/doc/Component.md

                    const FcmSttAction& action)
 ```

-The first step performed in this methog is to check if the state exists.
+The first step performed in this method is to check if the state exists.
 If the state does not exist, the state is added to the dictionary and set to a newly created empty ``FcmSttInterfaces`` dictionary.

 ```cpp
 if (stateTransitionTable.find(stateName) == stateTransitionTable.end())